 Originally from Wisconsin, I moved to Southeast Asia 15 years ago.
-Buckets of fish sauce later, I'm based in Tokyo where I work at the intersection of research, communication, and sustainable development.
+Buckets of fish sauce later, I'm based in Tokyo where I work at the intersection of sustainable development, communications, and research.

 My academic and professional roots are in forest biology, which branched to social science and international development.
 As a result, I’ve been fortunate to spend the past few decades exploring and working in the forests, paddies, villages, and cities from the Cascade Mountains to the Mekong Delta.